Which city is cheaper, Virginia Beach or New Orleans?

 Both Virginia Beach and New Orleans are popular destinations to visit in the winter with plenty of activities.
 The shopping scene and the cuisine are the main draw to New Orleans this time of year.
 Also, many travelers come to Virginia Beach for the cuisine.

 Be prepared for some very cold days in Virginia Beach.
 New Orleans is much warmer than Virginia Beach in the winter.
-The temperature in New Orleans is usually 51°F (11°C) in January, and Virginia Beach stays around 39°F (4°C).
+The daily temperature in New Orleans averages around 51°F (11°C) in January, and Virginia Beach fluctuates around 39°F (4°C).

 New Orleans usually receives around the same amount of sunshine as Virginia Beach during winter.
 New Orleans gets 158 hours of sunny skies, while Virginia Beach receives 168 hours of full sun in the winter.